We've independently reviewed this article to make sure it's as accurate as we can make it.

 The first method is by using a wood sealant.
 Wood sealants are popular because they have quick drying times and are reasonably priced.
 There are three main types of sealant:

 Woodworkers have used various forms of varnish for hundreds of years as a means of protection and waterproofing.
-A varnish provides a thick protective coat that won’t yellow with age.
+A varnish provides a thick protective coat that also helps the wood shine.
 For a bathroom, the best choice is to use a marine varnish that is specifically designed for waterproofing.
 They can be applied with a brush or a spray and dry within 24hours (usually a lot less).
 You can also pair a varnish with various wood stains if you’re looking for a particular color or finish.

 Lacquer is highly flexible and comes in several finishes.
 It provides an excellent protective coat and is probably the most durable of the three forms of sealant.
 But it will yellow over time, so it is best used on dark woods.
-Lacquer can be quite toxic, so keep this in mind when working with it and make sure you have excellent ventilation.
+Lacquer can be quite toxic, so keep this in mind when working with it and make sure you have excellent ventilation and wear a ventilator.

 Resin and Acetone